Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 4. Select your preferred Droplet type.
 For this tutorial, we'll choose "Basic" > "Regular (Disk type: SSD)" with specs "4 GB / 2 CPUs, 80 GB SSD Disk, 4 TB transfer".

-5. We strongly recommend enabling the "Enable automated backup plan".
+5. We strongly recommend that you turn on the "Enable automated backup plan."

 6. For authentication, choose "SSH key" instead of "Password".
 Follow the instructions to set up a new SSH key.
 > Note: Weak passwords can compromise security, so it's best to use SSH keys for authentication.